 About Us

 Centrally Rooted was founded by Callie FitzGerald.
-Her belief is that growth, exploration, and supported discovery of self encourages the positive development of mental health.
+Her belief is that growth, exploration, and supported discovery of self encourages the positive development of brain health.
 Stemming from a moral idea of self love being critical to happiness, the hope is to offer a safe and supportive community with multiple avenues of expression to grow and learn.

 Donations